sonic-net/SONiC/doc/smart-switch/reboot/reboot-hld.md

 services, excluding the gNOI server and also database, in preparation for the reboot.

 * Upon dispatching the Reboot API, the NPU issues the RebootStatus API to monitor whether the DPU has terminated all services except GNMI and database service, continuing until the timeout is reached.
-Once the DPU successfully terminates all services, it responds to the RebootStatus API with STATUS_SUCCESS.
-Until the services are terminated gracefully, DPU response RebootStatusResponse with STATUS_RETRIABLE_FAILURE status.
+Once the DPU successfully terminates all services, it responds to the RebootStatus API with STATUS_SUCCESS and 'active' will be set to false in the RebootStatusResponse.
+Until the services are terminated gracefully, 'active' will be '1' in the RebootStatusResponse.

 * Following the confirmation from the DPUs, the NPU proceeds to detach the PCI devices associated with the DPUs.
 This detachment is achieved either by calling vendor specific API or by issuing a command through the sysfs interface, specifically by echoing '1' to the /sys/bus/pci/devices/XXXX:XX:XX.X/remove file for each DPU.

 * With the DPUs prepared for reboot, the NPU triggers a platform vendor API to initiate the reboot process for the DPUs.
 Vendor API reboots a single DPU, but the NPU spawns multiple threads to reboot DPUs in parallel.
+If any of the the DPU is stuck or unresponsive, the DPU reboot platform API should attempt a cold boot or power cycle to recover it.

 * DPUs will send an acknowledgment to the NPU and then undergo a reboot.
 After receiving the acknowledgment from the DPUs, the NPU will proceed to reboot itself to complete the overall reboot procedure.
 The vendor-specific reboot API should include an error handling mechanism to manage DPU reboot failures.
 Additionally log all the failures.
 DPUs will be in DPU_READY state, if the reboot happened successfully.